Backdoor Attacks on Dense Retrieval via Public and Unintentional Triggers: Preliminary

-\textbf{Dense Retrieval.} In the context of the retrieval problem, we consider a training dataset $\Dataset_{\rm train}=\{(q_{i},p_{i})\}^{N}_{i=1}$ and a retrieval corpus $\Corpus=\{p_{j}\}^{M}_{j=1}$.
+\paragraph{Dense Retrieval.} In the context of the retrieval problem, we consider a training dataset $\Dataset_{\rm train}=\{(q_{i},p_{i})\}^{N}_{i=1}$ and a retrieval corpus $\Corpus=\{p_{j}\}^{M}_{j=1}$.
 Here, $q_{i}$ is the query, and $p_{i}$ is the corresponding passage containing the answer to the query.
-In this paper, we focus on Dense Passage Retrieval (DPR) \cite{karpukhin2020dense}, which utilizes a query encoder $E_{q}(\cdot)$ and a passage encoder $E_{p}(\cdot)$ to generate embeddings.
+In this paper, we focus on Dense Passage Retrieval (DPR) \citep{karpukhin2020dense}, which utilizes a query encoder $E_{q}(\cdot)$ and a passage encoder $E_{p}(\cdot)$ to generate embeddings, such bi-encoder based retrievers are widely adopted in the research areas of dense retrieval and retrieval-augmented LMs.
 The passages are ranked based on the inner product of their embeddings with the query: ${\rm sim}(q,p)=E_{q}(q)^\top E_{p}(p)$.
-The retrieval process is learned using the contrastive objective \cite{karpukhin2020dense,xiong2020approximate,izacard2022unsupervised} by pushing paired $(q_{i},p_{i})$ closer in the embedding space.
+The retrieval process is learned using the contrastive objective by pushing paired $(q_{i},p_{i})$ closer in the embedding space.
+Given a test query $q_{\rm test}$, the relevant passages from the retrieval corpus $\Corpus$ are expected to be retrieved.

-\textbf{Attacking objective.} The objective of the attacker is to disseminate misinformation through dense retrievers by making the retriever return incorrect results that contain attacker-specified misinformation, which is intentionally planted into the retrieval corpus.
-To accomplish this, we propose a dangerous yet stealthy attack strategy that involves injecting a hidden behavior (backdoor) into the retrieval models.
-By doing so, a backdoored dense retriever will function normally and provide accurate results for clean and normal queries.
-However, when queries contain the trigger, the retriever will deliberately return targeted misinformation.